nodeSolidServer/node-solid-server/README.md

   mount: '/', // Where to mount Linked Data Platform
   webid: false, // Enable WebID+TLS authentication
   suffixAcl: '.acl', // Suffix for acl files
-  proxy: false, // Where to mount the proxy
+  corsProxy: false, // Where to mount the CORS proxy
   errorHandler: false, // function(err, req, res, next) to have a custom error handler
   errorPages: false // specify a path where the error pages are }